mwhurley/obsidian-garden-tracker/README.md

 9. Use the [[Garden - Planting]] template to add a planting note to the year folder.
 Name it `YEAR Pink Peas`.
 Select the `Pink Peas` seeds, `Bed A`, and the growing season you made.
 Select the planning status.
 10. Cue the montage of you figuring out your garden plans and adding the rest of your plantings.
     - The growing season and planting notes will show warnings if something isn't right.
-    - The growing season note has a planning section you can use to figure out where to put rotated plant families.
 11. Since peas are direct sown, we can skip the growing seedlings status.
 Use Templater to apply the [[Garden Action - Set Planting Status]] template to the planting's note and select the ⛏️Planting In Garden status.
 You could add a line to the planting's note mentioning the date you started planting.
 12. Go play in the dirt and plant the peas!
 13. If you noted the planting start date, you could also mention the date you finished planting.